munificent/game-programming-patterns/book/introduction.markdown

-*   Development cycles are highly compressed and a number of programmers need to be able to rapidly build and iterate on a rich set of different behavior without stepping on each others' toes or leaving footprints all over the codebase.
+*   Development cycles are highly compressed and a number of programmers need to be able to rapidly build and iterate on a rich set of different behavior without stepping on each other's toes or leaving footprints all over the codebase.

 *   After all of this behavior is defined, it starts interacting.